Confidential · 2026

 Use of funds

-• Model development: fine-tuning infrastructure, RLHF pipeline, verification model training
+• Fine-tuning infrastructure, RLHF pipeline, verification model

 18-month milestones → Series A ready